Compare child tax loans in Alberta

 Basic eligibility requirements

-While eligibility criteria will vary from lender to lender, you’ll need to meet these requirements to apply for an installment loan in Alberta:
+While eligibility criteria for child tax installment loans will vary from lender to lender, you’ll need to meet these requirements to apply for an installment loan in Alberta:

 - Be at least 18 years old.
 You’ll need to show your government ID to verify your age and identity.